Cyber Monday 2023 report: Trends & benchmarks in subscriptions

-Recurly merchants saw 295,830 new signups on Cyber Monday, a 38.5% increase from a typical day in November.
-The Education vertical experienced an 81.9% increase in new signups year over year, which is primarily driven by discounts on longer-term quarterly or annual subscriptions for eLearning courses.
+Recurly customers saw 252,405 new signups on Cyber Monday, a 19% increase from a typical day in November.
+The Software vertical experienced the highest increase in new signups year over year at 41%, which was primarily driven by discounts to drive acquisition.

 Average transaction size

-The average transaction size on Cyber Monday this year was $111.00, up 15.3% from last year.
-The Consumer Goods and Retail industry saw the biggest jump with a 27% increase in the average transaction size from last year.
-With more opportunities than other industries to offer one-time purchases and add-ons to subscription plans, businesses in the Consumer Goods and Retail industry can easily double down on these promotions during big shopping days.
+The average transaction size on Cyber Monday this year was $16.60.
+With more opportunities to offer one-time purchases and add-ons to subscription plans, businesses can easily double down on these promotions during big shopping days.

-Compared to a typical day in November, the number of coupons redeemed on Cyber Monday this year nearly doubled.
-Just like the last Cyber Monday, the Digital Media and Entertainment industry saw the most coupon redemptions.
-Many Recurly merchants in this industry offered unbeatable Cyber Monday deals, such as Paramount+, which offered 50% off an annual plan for the first year, and Sling, which offered 50% off the first month plus a free Fire Stick.
+Compared to a typical day in November, the number of coupons redeemed on Cyber Monday this year increased by 40% over 2022.
+This time, the Travel, Hospitality, and Entertainment vertical saw a 259% spike in coupon redemptions.
+Many Recurly merchants in this industry offered unbeatable Cyber Monday deals–from discounts and travel deals to coupon codes.

 Alternative payment method (APM) usage